SteeltoeOSS/Tutorials/getting-started-pcf.md

-This page shows how to quickly set up the Steel Toe Configuration extension in an ASP.NET Core application for accessing configuration values served by a [Spring Cloud Services](https://network.pivotal.io/products/p-spring-cloud-services) Config Server service instance on [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF).
+This page shows how to quickly set up the Steeltoe Configuration extension in an ASP.NET Core application for accessing configuration values served by a [Spring Cloud Services](https://network.pivotal.io/products/p-spring-cloud-services) Config Server service instance on [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF).
 We'll use [PCF Dev](http://pivotal.io/pcf-dev) for this purpose; if you don't yet have PCF Dev installed, follow the [tutorial at pivotal.io](http://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction) before proceeding with these instructions.

 ### Step 0: Create a Config Server Service Instance